MoserMichael/cppcombinator/README.md

 PRequireEof
 ```

+The AST of the type Type is forwarded by this parser.

 ### Parse repetition of term

 ```
 template<RuleId ruleId, typename Type, int minOccurance = 0, int maxOccurance = 0>
 struct PRepeat
 ```

+The AST of the type Type is forwarded by this parser.

 ### Zero or more